TheArcadiaGroup/metaflash/README.md

         ) external returns (bytes32);
     }

-B. Examples for calling FlashLender's function
+## Examples for executing FlashLender's functions

-1. if you don't know how many tokens or how much fee that you want to borrow, you should use getFlashLoanInfoListWithCheaperFeePriority to  get flashloan information list of providers in #writeContract of etherscan.io.
+1. if you don't know how much maxloan/fee to use flashLoanWithCheapestProvider or  flashLoanWithManyProviders, you should use getFlashLoanInfoListWithCheaperFeePriority to get flashloan information list of providers in #writeContract of etherscan.io.

     If you want to get a flashloan information list(maxloan, fee1e18, feemaxloan)(explain in "Explanation of Flashlender's functions") of providers having maxloan of DAI token >= 1000 DAI as below: